Ahmed-sudo-eng/alx-higher_level_programming/0x08-python-more_classes/README.md

-0-rectangle.py: a modue that contains an empty class Rectangle that defines a recatangle.
+0-rectangle.py: a modue that contains an empty class Rectangle that defines a rectangle.
+1-rectangle.py: a module that contains a class Rectangle that defines a rectangle.